katharostech/amethyst-drone-config/README.md

 ## Example

 This repo contains the default Amethyst game example and demonstrates successfully using this Drone config.
 You can see what a release looks like from the [releases](https://github.com/zicklag/amethyst-drone-config/releases) page.

+If you have any questions, open an issue!